Taylor-C-Powell/MSAligner/README.md

 # Translation-Based Multiple Sequence Aligner

-A Python package for performing translation-based multiple sequence alignment using ORF detection, k-mer similarity, and the Needleman-Wunsch alignmentalgorithm.
+A Python package for performing translation-based multiple sequence alignment using ORF detection, k-mer similarity, and the Needleman-Wunsch alignment algorithm.

 ## Project Overview